 Notes

-- This cake makes approximately 16 generous slices or 24 small slices (the perfect size for kids parties).
+- This cake makes approximately 16 generous slices or 24 small slices, ideal for kids’ parties or gatherings.

-- To ensure that there are no lumps in your brown sugar, warm in the microwave for 10 second intervals and break up the lumps with a spoon.
+- To avoid lumps in your brown sugar, warm slightly in 10-second intervals in the microwave and break them up with a spoon before mixing.

-- Check out the full recipe post for substitution options and different flavour ideas.
+- Check out the full recipe post for substitution options, alternate flavour ideas, and tips for customization.

-- This cake is best served on the day it is made but will last in an airtight container at room temperature for 2 to 3 days.
-Spare buttercream can be stored in the refrigerator for 1 week or frozen for 3 months.
+- Best enjoyed on the day it’s baked, though it will last 2–3 days at room temperature in an airtight container.
+Extra buttercream can be stored in the fridge for 1 week or frozen for up to 3 months.

-- I always weigh my ingredients rather than use cup measures.
-This ensures accuracy for every recipe and perfect results every time.
-I will be adding a more detailed post on this method of weighing soon as well as my handy conversion guide for US cup measurements.
+- I always weigh ingredients rather than using cup measures.
+This ensures accuracy and perfect results every time.

 I was looking for a simple sheet cake recipe and this turned out perfectly!
 Have you ever made cupcakes with this recipe?